Mjz86/c_colon/mcc.md

 struct {

-number-of-types;

-// the 256 bit hashes arent 256 values , instead,  32 arrays of  system endian bytes , the reason for this is presented in the dynamic cast spec.
+// the 256 bit hashes arent 256 values , instead we have a martrix pointer , truncated-count ( max of 32) arrays of  big endian bytes , the reason for this is presented in the dynamic cast spec.

-sorted-cryptographic-256bit-hash-of-dest-types-name-mangle-byte(*) [number-of-types][32/* hash bytes*/];

-type-vtable-of-dest-types* (*)[number-of-types]
+(sorted-cryptographic-256bit-hash-of-dest-types-name-mangle-byte(*)[number-of-types])  [32/* hash bytes*/];// note , if the hashes are unique when truncated ( very often the case ) the least amount of bytes of hash is used while still keeping every hash's value in the table is unique bit pack of <number-of-types, truncated-count>;// between 0 and 32 is truncated-count, as a 5 bit , and rest of the bits are for number-of-type type-vtable-of-dest-types* (*)[number-of-types]

 }